Ogbonna Okechukwu Onovo

-Ogbonna Okechukwu Onovo is a former Inspector General of the Nigerian Police (IGP), serving from July 2009 to September 2010.
+Ogbonna Okechukwu Onovo (born 7 February 1953) is a former Inspector General of the Nigerian Police (IGP), serving from July 2009 to September 2010.
 He was appointed IGP upon the retirement of Mike Mbama Okiro.

 Background

 Ogbonna Okechukwu Onovo was born on 7 February 1953 in Nkanu Local Government Area of Enugu State.
 He attended the University of Nigeria, Nsukka from 1972 - 1976, where he obtained a B.Sc.
 Political Science.

 He joined the police force in August 1977 as an Assistant Superintendent of Police and rose steadily through the ranks, becoming Commissioner of Police in April 1997 and Assistant Inspector-General of Police in May 2001.
 His first postings were in Rivers State, with later positions in Imo State, Lagos, Edo State, Adamawa State and Ogun State.

 Between 1998 and 2000 he was chairman/chief executive officer of the National Drug Law Enforcement Agency (NDLEA).
 He was promoted to Deputy Inspector General on 14 March 2002, and served three Inspectors General (Tafa Balogun, Sunday Ehindero and Mike Okiro) in that role.
 He was briefly the acting Inspector General of the Nigeria Police Force in 2007, before Mike Okiro was appointed to the IG post.